-Soft, chewy, coated in powder sugar, and with an incredible flavor of almonds and orange zest.
+Soft, chewy, coated in powdered sugar, and with an incredible flavor of almonds and orange zest.
 Ricciarelli are traditional Italian almond cookies from Siena in Tuscany, Italy.
 They're most common around the holidays and Christmas, but you can enjoy them all year long!

 In my family, but I think in the northern regions of Italy in general, we don't have traditional Christmas food.
 Most families will make Lasagna for Christmas lunch, but the appetizers, meat or fish, and side dishes, will all vary from year to year and family to family.